borg286/sevtech/README.md

 * The Pumpjack can also be used to collect non-oil liquids from the core (beneath bedrock), such as water and lava.
 This is one method of collecting the liquids for crafting uses, though do note that just like the oil this is finite.

 * All machines in the 3 mods (Immersive Engineering, Tech, and Petroleum) use up a good amount of power.
 You want a just as effective power generation to power these machines, especially the constantly active ones.
 The strongest power generation possible at this level is Biodiesel, which produces 4096 rf/t with a upkeep requirement (due to the machines required to get the biodiesel) of 904 rf/t (wiki says Fermenter requires 8rf/t.
 Will double check because that seems really low).
+You can also wait until Age 4 and use a different powergen option, like the ones from Advanced Generators.

 * Having 2 garden cloche feeding melon slices to the fermenter and 3 garden cloches feeding melon seeds to the squeezer should maintain 2 diesel generators working giving a constant 8192 rf/t.

 * Try to get the Crusher, Squeezer, and Arc furnace as early as possible.
 These three machines are the key components to ore doubling (finally!) and will be very helpful in the long run.
 Make sure to have the power to maintain these though, as they do use up a fair amount of power.

 * You have access to Garden Cloches.
 Use Pumpjack for the water (again, finite), and make sure to have the power to maintain them.
 These are very useful farms which also take up a very minimal space.
+Alternatively, you can use a well bucket and a liquid hopper as an infinite water source.

 * You can attach a capacitor directly to your kinetic generator, no connectors needed

-* The portable generator is a cheap and easy way to produce power, once you've acquired gasoline
+* The portable generator is a cheap and easy way to produce power, once you've acquired gasoline.
+However, it's rather inefficient, and isn’t viable for building a self-sustaining oil industry.

 * Just make a boiler (not solar) and then only long enough to get two buckets of steam.
 That'll be enough to get to age 4, then you can use a heat exchanger (advanced generators) to get cheap steam.
 One bucket of lava makes at least 6x more steam than a bucket of diesel (and you can use the diesel for power or kerosene instead).

+* If you are just rushing to Age 4, then consider re-using your modular machinery blocks to switch between the three modular machines required to make plastic.
+You only have to switch out one or two blocks to switch between chemical mixer to liquid processor and etc. But there won't be an alternative way to make plastic in Age 4, so you’ll need a full setup sooner or later.

+## Airship

+* Even though the airship looks cool, it's not on the main questline and it’s very expensive to make.
+It requires you to upgrade the extended crafting table, and then make the airship using a lot of resources.
+Prioritize other progression before making it.

+# Age 4

+**Ores:** Assorted Quartz (affected by Fortune), Silicon Ore, Ardite Ore (Nether normal gen) and Cobalt Ore (Nether normal gen)

+**Tools:**** **If you didn't unlock Journeymap in Age 2 or 3, it will automatically unlock on entering Age 4.

+**Key Items: **

+## Uncategorized Tips

+* IF's Rancher gets around BWA’s Fleece and harvests wool from sheep directly, this can also occasionally be a source of powdered dye production from further processing the coloring byproducts from crushing wool

+* IF's Water Condenstator produces about 100mb/t of water per water source block adjacent to it

+* Spawner Agitators get around the despawning spawners limit

+* A fairly cheap way to get fast transportation from your base to the end is to make a Astral Sorcery Dimensional Gateway.
+The Dimensional Gateway needs sky above it to operate, so place it above the stronghold (or make a skylight down to the End portal).
+You can also make the gateway directly in the End. *you can name the gateway in an anvil and the name will appear above the star.

+* After going to the End, you can use the Ender Utilities' portal (portal frame blocks + 1 or more portal control panels with 1-8 linking crystals in each panel) to easily set up cost-free teleportation to wherever you want (cross-dimensional), as long as you’ve linked the location to a linking crystal.
+You can pair this with an Ender Porter with it’s own linking crystal to go back to your base from anywhere (Advanced Ender Porter needed for the teleport back to be cross-dimensional).
+The Porter needs an ender capacitor, but the portal multiblock does not.

+* The only pre-cobalt pickaxe head able to mine cobalt is obsidian and Abyssalcraft metals (abbysalnite, refined coralium, dreadium).
+Abyssalnite is found in Darklands biomes below Y = 32.
+It's VERY rare.
+Refined coralium is made by smelting down Liquified Coralium, found at Y = 22 and below in the Abyssal Wasteland dimension (not too hard to find, definitely easier then abyssalnite).
+Note that the Abyssal Wastelands have a bunch of shrine looking things with ladders underneath them (you need to break a block to open the passage) with chests very often containing abyssalnite and other goodies.
+Dreadium ingots can be acquired in the Dreadlands most easily by using the Transmutator on certain mob drops from that dimension.
+Just don’t use a tool made from Dreadium as a weapon, as explained above.
+Blood Magic’s Bound Pickaxe is Cobalt Level as well.

+* Refined Storage can be connected to a drawer controller via a [External Storage](https://refinedstorage.raoulvdberge.com/wiki/external-storage) connector.

+* Before going to the moon bring either a Dimensional Gateway or the ender utilities portal setup.
+The age advancement freezes your game for a little bit and can cause you to crash before the game unfreezes.

+* To get rocket fuel (just called fuel) you need to make an Oxygen collector and pipe the oxygen into an IE refinery with Kerosene.

+* Remember a parachute when traveling in the rocket, this isn't advance rocketry where the engine control the landing.
+You need a parachute or you will crash land.
+Note that when you travel to the moon it resets your spawn and you’ll be in a death loop as you respawn without your spacesuit.

+## Storage

+There are 3 main ME systems available: Refined Storage, Applied Energistics, and Simple Storage.

+Refined and Applied don't yet have the ability to do automated crafting, nor deep storage.
+Thus all 3 are at best a way to sort your junk into a central system that can make crafting much easier.

+### Simple Storage

+This mod allows you to connect the core storage block to your existing storage chest layout, as well as a tablet for remote access.
+This tablet comes in 2 flavors, a 64 block(?) radius, and an advanced one for multi-dimensional access.
+At this point in your progression the advanced tablet is not that expensive.

+### Refined Storage

+SevTech has gated refined storage on the same inscription plates that AE has, requiring a fair bit of tech either way.
+Thankfully you can craft them instead of exploration for meteors and a high tier pick.

+The primary purpose in going this route is if you plan on upgrading to the computation plate in age 5 for auto-crafting.

+Because you don't have much in terms of storage, using obsidian chests and external storage busses will be the way to go for storage.

+#### Tips

+* Grab the wrench made out of quartz to rotate the inscriber, allowing you to use a hopper for all 3 inputs, thus automating circuits.

+### Applied Energistics

+See refined storage above.
+SevTech has both mods with enough item gating that both paths are equivalent.

 ## Power Generation